 A septic drain field being installed shortly after construction.

-Wasteful cultivation: Engaging the water cycle in everyday life*The pastoral aesthetic of the American lawn has no place for human wastes or does it?
+Wasteful cultivation: Dirty water and its discontentsThe pastoral aesthetic of the American lawn has no place for human wastes - or does it?

 My research on septic system issues seeks to document ways that this humble technology mediates our relationship with nature.
 Unacknowledged and yet omnipresent, this subterranean device inhabits a contradictory position in our exurban landscape.
 Its hidden participation in the backyards of private homes silently facilitates -- yet outwardly denies -- our continued engagement in the water cycle.